Maaarcocr/lucchetto/Readme.md

 lucchetto = lock in italian

+## Safety concerns

+Passing any magnus struct like `Value`, `RString`, `RArray` is not safe, because the ruby VM can run while you are using them.
+This means that you can't use them in a `without_gvl` function, as they may be modified or worse garbage collected while you are using them.

+Just pass primitive types like `i32`, `String`, `Vec`, etc. and you'll be fine.

+I'll try to figure out how to make this more safe in the future, but for now this is the only way to do it.

 ## Why?

 let's say that you have written a rust function that is called from ruby, using